Last updated: 7th May 2019

 - Buyers will probably be keen to haggle.
 If you're not prepared to drop the advertised price, make that very clear before they even turn up.

-Taking payment when selling your motorhome
+Taking payment when selling your motorhome or campervan

 If the buyer wants to pay cash, go to the bank with them so that the cashier can check for fake notes.
 Do not hand over your motorhome until the cash is cleared by the bank.